 - Give this new drive a name.

 - If it hasn't worked exactly as you want, you can always click Revert to unpartition the hard drive on Mac.

 - Or, once you are happy with the size, click Apply.
 You may also be asked to click a lock symbol in the bottom left-hand corner to confirm everything.

-Once the partition is done (which doesn't take as long as you might imagine) you will have a completely new hard drive or internal SSD, identical to your original, except without anything in it.
+Once the partition is done (which doesn't take as long as you might imagine), you will have a completely new hard drive or internal SSD, identical to your original, except without anything on it.
 Upload anything you need, or use the cloned version to store everything that was in the original hard drive - which still exists - in this partitioned version.

 Within Disk Utility, you have the option of increasing or decreasing the size, erasing altogether (just remember to backup anything you need first), which will restore the space lost in the partition to your primary hard drive.
 Always backup before making any changes to a partition.